yazz/VisualJS/README.md

 DeFi is more a concept than a single product, but Visual Javascript takes many inspirations from Blockchain and DeFi projects.
 We have considered how we could run Visual Javascript as a series of nodes, much like DFinity and the Internet Computer.

-### Why did Visual Javascript switch to Javascript from Clojure/Clojurescript?
-For the first 3 years Zubair used Clojure/Clojurescript for the development of Visual Javascript.
-But in 2016 Zubair switched from Clojure/Clojurescript as he thought that the product was limiting itself to a very small subset of developers, whereas Javascript has a much larger developer pool.